Gravitational Bremsstrahlung with tidal effects in the post-Minkowskian expansion

 The resulting energy reduces to that given in \cite{Henry:2020ski} for circular orbits.
-Moreover, it is consistent with the expansion eq.~\eqref{EEsmallv} (up to a $-2$ factor coming from eq.~\eqref{EAC}) at leading-order in $1/J$.
+Moreover, it is consistent with the expansion eq.~\eqref{EEsmallv} (taking into account the factor of -2 according to eq.~\eqref{EAC}).
 Since all the powers of $\gamma$ in Table~\ref{table} intervene in this expansion, this is a rather nontrivial check of our calculation.
+Moreover, the PN flux $F_{\rm tid}^{\rm (PN)}$ coincides with the low-velocity expansion of eq.~\eqref{eq:PMflux}, up to total derivatives in the balance equations--the so-called Schott terms.
+Although the two fluxes are written in different gauges (in harmonic and isotropic gauge, respectively in Ref.~\cite{Henry:2020ski} and in eq.~\eqref{eq:PMflux}) the gauge difference is 2PM orders higher and can be neglected.
+For the reader's convenience, we report the explicit expression of the PM flux in the ancillary file submitted with the arXiv version of this article.

 {\em High-energy limit --} Going back to the energy loss for hyperbolic-like orbits, eq.~\eqref{ECoM}, for large $\gamma $ we find ${\cal E}_{\rm HE}^X= (a_X + b_X \log \gamma) \gamma^5 + {\cal O}(\gamma^{3})$ and ${\cal F}_{\rm HE}^X= c_X \gamma^6 + d_X \gamma^4 + {\cal O}(\gamma^{2})$, with $a_E=937/2-945 \log 2$, $a_B=1559/4-945 \log 2$, $b_E=b_B=315$, $c_E=126$, $c_B=0$, $d_E=-504$ and $d_B=-315$.
 While ${\cal E}_{\rm HE}^E$ and ${\cal E}_{\rm HE}^B$ scale in the same way with $\gamma$, ${\cal F}_{\rm HE}^E$ and ${\cal F}_{\rm HE}^B$ behave differently.
-Our perturbative expansion is valid for $\gamma (G m /b) \ll 1$ \cite{DEath:1976bbo,Damour:2019lcq,DiVecchia:2022nna} (see also \cite{Kovacs:1978eu}).
-In this regime $\Delta E_{\rm tid} \ll \Delta E \sim (Gm/b)^3 (m/h) \gamma^3 \ll E$.
+Our perturbative expansion is valid for $\gamma (G m /|\vb|) \ll 1$ \cite{DEath:1976bbo,Damour:2019lcq,DiVecchia:2022nna} (see also \cite{Kovacs:1978eu}).
+In this regime $\Delta E_{\rm tid} \ll \Delta E \sim (Gm/|\vb|)^3 (m/h) \gamma^3 \ll E$.

+{\em Conclusion --} We have computed the four-momentum and the flux emitted in gravitational waves by the scattering of tidally interacting bodies at leading order in the post-Minkowskian approximation.
+Our computation uses the worldline effective field theory approach and the results obtained are, up to our knowledge, new.
+We focused on electric and magnetic-type quadrupolar effects but our computations can be straightforwardly extended to higher multipoles or to higher-orders in the curvature fields.

+We have derived the emitted energy for bound orbits using the B2B dictionary and verified that it is consistent with PN results for eccentric orbits.
+Considering the ultra-relativistic limit of the energy loss, we observe that the contributions of the electric and magnetic component scale differently unlike the case of the conservative scattering angle.
+It would be interesting to use the derived PM flux to study the corresponding modifications of the waveform.

+We thank Luc Blanchet, Guillaume Faye and Quentin Henry for helpful discussions and for kindly providing us with expressions of the flux, conserved energy and angular momentum for generic orbits.
+We also thank Thibault Damour, Carlo Heissenberg, Enrico Herrmann, Gregor K\"alin, Alessandro Nagar, Rafael Porto, Rodolfo Russo and Leong Khim Wong for interesting discussions and comments on the draft.
+This work was partially supported by the CNES.